Oyl-Wallet/alkanes-contract-indexer/README.md

 1) Connect to Postgres
 2) Construct a deezel provider
 3) Start the `BlockPoller` loop which:
-   - calls `get_metashrew_height()`
+   - reads canonical tip height via `metashrew_height - 1`
    - detects new heights (filling gaps)
    - on first observation (no previous height): triggers `Pipeline::fetch_pools_for_tip(provider, tip)` once
+   - on first observation AND no `START_HEIGHT`: also processes the current tip immediately
    - on height increase: first triggers `Pipeline::fetch_pools_for_tip(provider, tip)`
    - then processes each new block via `Pipeline::process_block_sequential`
    - on no height change: skips pools/state refresh and block processing
-4) Start the catch-up coordinator which:
+4) If `START_HEIGHT` is set, start the catch-up coordinator which:
-   - if there is no last processed height, it waits for the poller to initialize tip (and perform the initial pools/state refresh) before starting
+   - waits for the poller to initialize tip (and perform the initial pools/state refresh) before starting
-   - reads `START_HEIGHT` or last stored progress from DB
+   - reads canonical tip height and computes `[next..=tip]` from `START_HEIGHT` and the last stored progress from DB
    - sequentially processes `[next..=tip]` via `Pipeline::process_block_sequential`
    - persists `last_processed_height` in `kv_store`
+   - after catch-up, the poller continues processing subsequent new blocks as they arrive

+### Metashrew height off-by-one
+- Metashrew's `get_metashrew_height()` reports the next height (tip + 1).
+The indexer normalizes this by subtracting 1 to obtain the canonical chain tip.
+- Implementation: `helpers/height.rs` provides `canonical_tip_height(provider)` used by both the poller and catch-up coordinator.

 Shutdown with Ctrl-C.